bruvzz/oasishub/README.md

 </div>

-> **Oasis Hub** is a free Roblox script hub supporting some of the most popular games.
+> **Oasis Hub** was a free Roblox script hub supporting some of the most popular games.
-> We’re always working to expand game support — join our [community server](https://discord.gg/t2wWA3hph3) to stay updated!
+> We always worked to expand game support — Join our [community server](https://discord.gg/t2wWA3hph3) to stay updated!

 ---